 - Updated Enforcement Procedures for the Occupational Exposure to Bloodborne Pathogens Standard, 29 CFR 1910.1030.
-CPL 02-02-069 [CPL 2-2.69], (2001, November 27).
+CPL 02-02-069 [CPL 2-2.69], (November 27, 2001).
 Establishes policies and provides clarifications to ensure uniform inspection procedures are followed when conducting inspections to enforce the Occupational Exposure to Bloodborne Pathogens Standard.
 Dentists, dental hygienists, dental assistants and dental laboratory technicians are job classifications that may be associated with tasks that have occupational exposure to blood and other potentially infectious materials.

 Letters of Interpretation

 - OSHA has no specific standard on autoclaving used medical instruments.
-(2004, September 3).
+(September 3, 2004).
 Refers to guidelines and recommendations on the use and monitoring of sterilization equipment in dental healthcare settings by the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA), which may also have relevant information in connection with that agency's approval of autoclaves, as OSHA has no specific standard.

 - Whether dental anesthetic carpules are considered to be "contaminated sharps" or "regulated waste".

 standard requirement that employees use gloves in the dental setting when there is hand contact with blood or "other potentially infectious material" (OPIM) which includes saliva in dental procedures as well as any body fluid

-- Classification of saliva in dental procedures under the bloodborne pathogens standard.
-(1996, February 15).
+(February 15, 1996).
 Based upon the recommendations of the CDC with regard to precautions in dentistry and the necessity for assuring employee protection against all bloodborne pathogens, we have concluded that retaining "saliva

 select traditional protective clothing, such as clinic jackets, lab coats, or uniforms since this type of clothing is designed to serve as a barrier to strike-through and would protect underlying garments or skin.

 - Orthodontics wires considered as "sharps" under CPL 2-2.44D.
-(1990, May 25).
+(May 25, 1990).
 Determines since the ends of orthodontic wires can penetrate the skin their contamination with blood can reasonably be anticipated.
 OSHA believes that they must be classified as "sharps" under the above referenced Instruction and standard and disposed of accordingly.

 - The dental industry's concern regarding compliance with certain provisions of the Hazard Communications Standard.
-(1997, February 6).
+(February 6, 1997).
 Determined that MSDSs are required for dental devices which are not exempt from coverage under the "article" or "consumer products" provisions of the HCS.